Burgestrand/as_enum/README.md

 # as_enum

-Allows you to turn any method that yields into a method that accepts no block and returns an enumerator instead.
+Allows you to turn any method that yields, into a method that accepts no block and returns an enumerator instead.

 ## Installation